aleen42/PersonalWiki/post/point_mesh/point_mesh.md

 In the context of the script, this refers to each [particle](http://thenewcode.com/1133/Animation-Fundamentals-Understanding-Particles), as it is created:

 - the initial position, speed and angle of each particle are decided randomly; the particle’s color is determined from the associated option setting.
-- this.vector stores the direction of the particle: if `this.vector.x` is 1, it’s moving to the right; if -1, it’s moving to the left.
+- this.vector stores the direction of the particle: if `this.vector.x` is 1, it’s moving to the *right*; if `-1`, it’s moving to the *left*.
 Similarly, if this.vector.y is negative, it’s moving up, if positive, it’s moving down.
 - this.update calculates the next coordinates for each particle.
 First, it checks if the particle is touching the border; if the particle goes past the dimensions of the canvas, it’s vector is changed, multiplied by -1 to produce the opposite direction
 - a window resize may leave a particle further across the perimeter than the border function will capture, so a series of if statements checks if that’s the case, resetting the position of the particle to the current limits of the canvas.
 - finally, the dots are drawn in place.